 Volunteering for a research committee is a serious commitment of time and energy, but the rewards are great.
 Committee members interact with key stakeholders and decision-makers, gain a deeper understanding of regional affairs and influence public policy.

-Since 1920, City Club members have prepared over 900 ballot measure and comprehensive reports on a wide variety of topics including land-use planning, health care, education, environment, government, transportation, taxation and more.
-While the Club's short ballot measure reports provide useful guidance for voters, its lengthier comprehensive reports serve as a resource for community leaders and active citizens developing or evaluating policy initiatives or searching for historical data.
-The Club’s expanding body of knowledge of public issues is a staple for journalists and is frequently cited in local media.
+Since 1920, City Club members have prepared over 1000 reports on a wide variety of topics including land-use planning, health care, education, environment, government, transportation, taxation and more.
+Ballot measure reports provide useful guidance for voters.
+Comprehensive reports serve as a resource for community leaders and citizens developing or evaluating policy initiatives, and are frequently cited in state and local media.

 After a careful screening process to avoid conflicts of interest, a committee of City Club members conducts research and drafts a report.
 Following a debate, City Club members determine by vote whether the committee’s recommendations become official policy positions of the Club.

 City Club members also participate in follow-up advocacy work that serves as a powerful force for civic change.